 The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

-Configure, Price, Quote (CPQ) platforms promise to automate one of the most painful and critical parts of the sales process.
-For Value-Added Resellers (VARs) and Managed Service Providers (MSPs), the promise is even greater: streamlined quoting across complex vendor catalogs and supplier quotes, fewer errors, and faster deal cycles.
-Yet, in practice, many resellers still find themselves buried in spreadsheets, duplicating quotes, or manually keying in data.
+Configure Price Quote (CPQ) platforms promise to automate one of the most painful and critical parts of the sales process.
+For Value-Added Resellers (VARs) and Managed Service Providers (MSPs), the benefits are even greater.
+They get streamlined quoting across complex vendor catalogs and supplier quotes, experience fewer errors, and close deals faster.

 Where CPQ Falls Short for VARs and MSPs

-The following categories illustrate the most common gaps we see in CPQ deployments for the channel.
-Each represents a point where the system breaks down and people fill the gap with manual effort: usually at the cost of efficiency, accuracy, and customer satisfaction.
+Here are the most common gaps we see in CPQ deployments for the channel.
+Each represents a point where the system breaks down, and people fill the gap with manual effort.
+It is usually at the cost of efficiency, accuracy, and customer satisfaction.

 1. Data Gaps